yonlysuraj/Personal-Care-Ai/README.md

 ## How Data Source Works

+The system dynamically lists all `.csv` files stored in `data/`, making them selectable in the Streamlit Sidebar.

 ### Single CSV mode

-- Scraping from sidebar writes a category file in `data/` (for example `products_nail_polish.csv`)
+- When you use the scraper, it writes a new category file in `data/` (for example `products_nail_polish.csv`).
-- Backend reloads that file and chat answers from it
+- A backend automatically registers this file.
+Selecting it sets the RAG context strictly to this single category, perfect for constrained testing.

-### All CSV mode
+### All CSV mode (Merged Mode - Default)

-- Click `Use All CSV Files` in sidebar
-- Backend merges all `products_*.csv` in `data/`
-- Chat answers from combined catalog

-Note: if you scrape a new file while in all mode, source switches to that new single file.
-Click `Use All CSV Files` again to re-enable merged mode.
+- By selecting `All CSV Files (merged)` from the dropdown, the backend leverages pandas to concatenate every `products_*.csv` file in the folder.
+- This creates a massive, multi-domain knowledge base allowing the chatbot to answer complex, mixed-domain queries.

 ## Sidebar Scraping

-In Streamlit sidebar:
+In the Streamlit sidebar:

-1. Paste Myntra listing URL
+1. Paste a Myntra listing URL.
-2. Set page count
+2. Set the desired page count limit.
-3. Click `Scrape Products`
+3. Click `Scrape Products`.
+You will see a real-time progress bar tracking stepwise validation.
-4. Optionally click `Use All CSV Files`
+4. The system automatically structures and saves the data into `data/products_[category].csv`, immediately refreshing the UI dropdown available datasets.

 Examples: